anenadic/data-organisation-spreadsheets/_episodes/03-dates-as-data.md

 * ss:     seconds, i.e. 35

 Such strings will be correctly sorted in ascending or descending order and can be correctly parsed by the receiving data analysis software.
-Make sure your column containing such data is formatted as 'text'.
+Make sure your column containing such data is formatted as 'text' before you start entering your data.

+Similarly, you can store dates using the [international ISO 8601 date and time standard](https://en.wikipedia.org/wiki/ISO_8601) where date `March 24, 2015 17:25:35` would be encoded as `2015-03-24T17:25:35` (or simply `2015-03-24` if the time part is not needed).

 {% comment %}
 ### <a name="doy"></a> Storing dates as YEAR, DAY-OF-YEAR